2013 Shapla Square protests: Lawsuits

-On 10 August, Police raided the office of Odhikar and arrested its general secretary Adilur Rahman Khan.
-In a press briefing Police said they found the list of 61 deaths and released it to the media.
+On 10 August 2013, police raided the offices of Odhikar and arrested its general secretary, Adilur Rahman Khan.
+In a press briefing, police officials said they found the list of 61 deaths and released it to the media.
 In a press statement, the US Department of State expressed deep concern over the arrest and demanded his immediate release.

+Following the ouster of Sheikh Hasina via a mass uprising in 2024, two mass murder cases were filed against her and her administration at the International Crimes Tribunal, on 18 and 20 August over deaths caused by indiscriminate firing during the protests.